 Your child’s doctor is a vital resource for all your questions about asthma in children.
 Yet it’s easy to forget the important things when you’re in the doctor’s office.
 Here’s a list of key questions to ask about asthma in children.
 Print it and bring it to your child’s next doctor’s appointment.

-- Does my child need allergy testing?
+Does my child need allergy testing?
 Allergy testing is a way of finding out which specific allergens might be causing your child’s symptoms.
 It’s not fool-proof, and often addressing the most common triggers will improve your child’s symptoms.
-But if making the usual adjustments gets you nowhere, allergy testing might give you a better sense of what potential allergens your child needs to avoid.
+But if making the usual adjustments gets you nowhere, allergy testing might show you if there are potential allergens your child needs to avoid.

 Having a child with asthma may leave you feeling afraid and isolated.
 Ask the doctor about local support groups for the parents and children with asthma.
 These groups help you meet other people coping with the same anxieties and daily hassles.
 Support groups can also give your child a chance to see other kids who have asthma -- and that can make a huge difference in how children view themselves and their condition.

 American Academy of Allergy, Asthma & and Immunology web site: “Should Asthma Not be Considered a Disease?” and “Advice from Your Allergist...Pet Allergy.”

 American Academy of Family Physicians web site: “Asthma and school.”